mazidhee/computational-economics/README.md

-A collection of my projects and experiments focused on computational economics, market microstructure, financial engineering, and applied mathematics.
+A collection of my projects and experiments focused on computational economics, financial engineering, and applied mathematics/computer science.
 The repository contains both sequential pipelines (e.g., synthetic market data generation -> order book rebuild -> execution -> risk) and standalone implementations of mathematical theory and algorithms.

 ## Setup and Usage